BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 - For Propofol the value from @jeleazcovPharmacodynamicResponseModelling2015 where used for MAP.
 For CO, experimental values from @fairfieldHAEMODYNAMICEFFECTSPROPOFOL1991.

-- For Remifentanil only study in infants where found, the parameters from  @standingPharmacokineticPharmacodynamicModeling2010b were used for the MAP effect, and, experimental results from @chanavazHaemodynamicEffectsRemifentanil2005 for the CO effect.
+- For Remifentanil only studies in infants were found, the parameters from  @standingPharmacokineticPharmacodynamicModeling2010b were used for the MAP effect, and, experimental results from @chanavazHaemodynamicEffectsRemifentanil2005 for the CO effect.

 - For Norepinephrine the values from @beloeilNorepinephrineKineticsDynamics2005 are used for MAP interaction in accordance with the PK model.
-For the impact on CO, we extrapolate value from @monnetNorepinephrineIncreasesCardiac2011.
+For the impact on CO, we extrapolate values from @monnetNorepinephrineIncreasesCardiac2011.

 Note that for the effect of all drugs on CO, there is no study proposing a hill curve.
-Thus the hill curve parameters were computed to match experimental results.
+Thus the Hill curve parameters were computed to match experimental results.

 ## Blood loss
-In addition to the effect of blood loss in the Pk systems.
-The very crude assumption that MAP and CO are proportional to the blood volume has been made in the simulator.
-The transient comportment of bleeding and transfusion does not verify this assumption however the steady-state experimental values do agree with it [@rinehartEvaluationNovelClosedloop2011].
-A more complex Hemodynamic model should be integrated to obtain better results.
-The simulator also takes into account the fact that the BIS pharmacodynamic depends on bleeding [@kuritaInfluenceHemorrhagicShock2009a] leading to a deeper hypnosis state.
+In addition to the effect of blood loss in the PK systems, the crude assumption that MAP and CO are proportional to the blood volume has been made in the simulator.
+The transient behaviour of bleeding and transfusion does not verify this assumption however the steady-state experimental values do agree with it [@rinehartEvaluationNovelClosedloop2011].
+A more complex hemodynamic model should be integrated to obtain better results.
+The simulator also takes into account the fact that the BIS pharmacodynamics depends on bleeding [@kuritaInfluenceHemorrhagicShock2009a] leading to a deeper hypnosis state.

 # Conclusion and Future development
-As shown in the available examples included in PAS, many functions are implemented to help further research on drug control during anesthesia.
+As shown in the available examples included in PAS, many functions are implemented to support further research on drug control during anesthesia.
 This package provides a full pipeline to design and test multidrug controllers on a wide variety of scenarios.
 In the future many improvements can be imagined to develop PAS:

 - Other drugs or models could be added;